Take a look around the stunning show gardens and the floral marquees at the RHS Flower Show Cardiff 2018

 Scamps sell a wide range of modern and historical daffodils, but I really had no idea that daffodils come in some many different sizes and colours!

-Mark and I were both quite taken by Little Flik, which is definitely the tiniest daffodil that I’ve ever seen.
+I was quite taken by Little Flik, which is definitely the tiniest daffodil that I’ve ever seen.

-There were some great offers running for orders placed at the show, and Mark is definitely planning to try growing this beautiful little flower.
+There were some great offers running for orders placed at the show, and I was very tempted to try growing this beautiful little flower.

 The Pheasant Acre Plants stand also looked very springlike, with a wide range of seasonal blooms on display.

 Their display of narcissus, tulips and more won a Silver-Gilt medal from the judges.